I am a freelance documentary filmmaker based in London.

 I also directed the single films Walking with Dogs (2012), which examined the role dogs play in our emotional lives and Welcome to the World of Weight Loss (2013) about our obsession with what we eat.
 My 2015 film, Love You to Death: A Year of Domestic Violence, chronicled all the women in Britain killed in one calendar year by their male partner or ex-partner.
 My 2017 film The Cult Next Door told the story of a bizarre Maoist cult, which existed behind closed doors in South London for nearly 40 years.
 In 2018, The Funeral Murders revisited one of the most brutal chapters in the history of the conflict in Northern Ireland.

 I have been shortlisted or nominated seven times for Grierson Documentary Awards (Love You to Death, Walking with Dogs, Money, Women, Jews and twice for The Funeral Murders).
+The Funeral Murders was shortlisted for the Best Documentary award in the Broadcast Awards 2019.
 Love You to Death was nominated for the Broadcasting Press Guild Awards 2016 for Best Single Documentary.
 Lefties won a Gold Plaque for Best Social/Political documentary at the Hugo Awards at the Chicago International Festival.
 In November 2015, I received the Outstanding Contribution to Documentary award at the Aldeburgh Documentary Festival.